elixirschool/elixirschool/lessons/basics/strings.md

 ## Char Lists

 Internally, Elixir strings are represented with a sequence of bytes rather than an array of characters.
-Elixir also has a char list type (characters list).
+Elixir also has a char list type (character list).
 Elixir strings are enclosed with double quotes, while char lists are enclosed with single quotes.

 What's the difference?
 Each value from a char list is the ASCII value from the character.
 Let's dig in: